smart-data-lake/smart-data-lake/presentation/lecture_notes.md

     * single underscore(`_`) is converted into a dot(`.`)
     * double underscore(`__`) is converted into a dash(`-`)
     * triple underscore(`___`) is converted into a single underscore(`_`)
-:warning: TODO overwrite not working
+:warning: TODO overwrite not working'
+-->

-What else is supported?
+### What else is supported?
 > open [SDLB Schema Viewer](http://smartdatalake.ch/json-schema-viewer/index.html#viewer-page&version=sdl-schema-2.3.0-SNAPSHOT.json)
 * distinguish `gloabl`, `dataObjects`, `actions`, and `connections`